raivo-otp/ios-application/PRIVACY.md

 # Privacy Policy

-> Effective date: July 30, 2022
+> Effective date: August 2, 2023

-Raivo OTP ("us", "we", "our", "Raivo", "Tijme Gommers") operates the Raivo OTP related services (the "Services").
+Raivo ("us", "we", or "our") operates the Raivo OTP related services (the "Services").
 The Services include and are limited to the Source Format and Processed Format of [Raivo OTP for Apple iOS](https://github.com/raivo-otp/ios-application), [Raivo OTP for Apple MacOS](https://github.com/raivo-otp/macos-receiver), [Raivo OTP Issuer Icons](https://github.com/raivo-otp/issuer-icons), [Raivo OTP APNS Server](https://github.com/raivo-otp/apns-server) and [Raivo OTP Marketing Website](https://github.com/raivo-otp/marketing-website) (raivo-otp.com).

 This privacy policy (the "Privacy Policy") informs you (the "User") of our policies regarding the collection, use, and disclosure of personally identifiable information ("Personal Data") when you use our aforementioned Services and the choices you have associated with that data.
 Within this Privacy Policy, the key words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optional" are to be interpreted as described in RFC 2119 [(Bradner, 1997)](https://www.ietf.org/rfc/rfc2119.txt).